Chapter 2:

 “Bandito.
 They’re called Bandito.”

 “Pff!
 No way!
 That’s their name?
 It’s so… perfect!
-A stupid name for a bunch of stupid folk!”
+A stupid name for a group o’ stupid folk!”

 Hiro couldn’t help but laugh at the absurdity of the situation.
 Here he was, almost in tears.
 His impulsive acts might’ve ruined his life in the village—for everyone back at the farm, too.
-Yet, to this girl, it seemed like a normal walk in the park.
+Yet, to this girl, it seemed like an ordinary day.
 Oddly enough, he found her brash confidence to be rather comforting.

-He exhaled, taking some time to calm down.
+He took some time to calm down.
 “Okay… We can’t stay here for long.
 Luckily, I live on a farm on the outskirts.
 I can just hide in there until this situation dies out.
 As for you—”

 “Perfect!
 Take me with you.”